2016: Year in Review

 - Dark Pools – taught me about ECNs and background of stock exchanges.

 If I had to pick, I enjoyed Too Big To Fail the most.
 At first, I was put off by the length of the book but I slowly started appreciated every single detail that was presented in the book.
-It is fantastic piece of work by Andrew Ross Sorkin.
+It is a fantastic piece of work by Andrew Ross Sorkin.

 I started organizing my thoughts and goals